-Participants to be served: 12 - 18
+Participants to be served:

-3. SOUTH FLORIDA INSTITUTE ON AGING: Funds will be used to address the national goal that benefits low- and moderate-income persons programming services for senior citizens.
-The senior companion volunteers program provides individualized services to assist frail, elderly and disabled adult participants to reduce isolation, positively impact their mental health, improve their quality of life, and assist them to maintain dignity and live independently as long as possible.
+2. South Florida Institute on Aging: Funds will be used to address the national goal that benefits lowand moderate-income persons programming services for senior citizens.
+The senior companion volunteers program provides individualized services to assist frail, elderly, and disabled adult participants to reduce isolation, positively impact their mental health, improve their quality of life, and assist them to maintain dignity and live independently as long as possible.
 The program is designed to match a client in need of services who lives within 5-10 miles of the recruited volunteer.
-This is to include the hiring of 8 to 12 senior companions to provide care for 50 -59 homebound seniors.
+This is to include the hiring of 8 to 12 senior companions to provide care for 60 homebound seniors.